jsgubin/aa/rebuttal.md

    - $\gamma_0$ and $\mathcal{K}$ conficts each other.
 Specifically, if $\gamma_0$ is larger, $\mathcal{K}$ is smaller such that finally $\gamma_S$ closes to zero.
 In our experiments, we set  $\gamma_0$ and $\mathcal{K}$ $S=$  ~~add specific settings in our experiments~~
    - $\lambda$ could be any value  such that $F^{(s)}(\mathbf{x})$ is strongly convex.
 In our experiments, we set  $\lambda$ and $S=$ ~~add specific settings in our experiments~~

-In addition, our method maybe have one more system error as mentioned by the reviewer.
+In addition, as mentioned by the reviwer, our methods achieve lower query complexities  by sacrificing the accuracy of solver, i.e., maybe have one more system error.